xflouris/libpll-2/docs/libpll.md

 of edge loglikelihood, we are calculating around and edge, so we need 2 CLVs, and additionally a matrix index.

-[^product]: Here the product is actually the sum of logs, but the intent is the same

 ### Probability Matrix

 To update the probability matrices of the `pll_partition_t`, a list of branch